ohioh/ohioh.de/PWA/EventListener&Lifecycle.md

 MIT
 ------------------------------------------------------------------------------------------------------------
 ## -- Service Worker Lifecycle
+## (-- Event:  Waiting )
+Waiting is possible when two serviceworkers are avaible after installation.
+As  an example  SW_B and SW_A.
+A is still active and the SW_b is isntalled but not in usage yet.
+So it is waiting.
+This can be skipped by skipWaiting();

 ## -- Event: Register
 ## -- Event: Download
 ## -- Event: Load
 ## -- Event: Preisntall
 ## -- Event: beforeinstallpropmt

 ## -- Event: Install
 addEventListener('install' ...);
 Here the listener fires the event object that install  the local environment and gives the servicework after the install is done a place  to stay.